Laronk/Filmmaking_Tutorials/Learning from my mistakes/Lessons_from_my_filmmaking_projects__Jan_Karpiuk.md

 - **???: `PROVIDE FILM CREW WITH HOT BEVERAGES IN COLD SHOOTING LOCATIONS`**

+- **???: `ALLOW ACTORS TO PRACTICE WITH THEIR RESPECTIVE PROPS (ESPECIALY IF THEY NEED TO BE HANDLED IN THE RIGHT WAY BY THE CHARACTER)`**

 - **DIRECTING: `COLABORATE WITH DOP ON A SHOTLIST`**

 Have a complete shot list ready before the shoot day.